Last update: May 1st, 2023 at 07:17 am

 Those roughly etched out notes, from those long afternoons, (creatively encouraged by a dose of Bajan rum punch), would eventually become the framework for this site.

-It was with great enthusiasm that we returned to Barbados to put together this guide for families.
-We love the island for its unique character and culture, incredible beaches, caves and gardens, abundance of wildlife and excellent Bajan cuisine.
-Here is everything we think families traveling with a young kids would enjoy, including some “must know” tips for the island.
+It has been with great enthusiasm that we have since returned to Barbados several times – crafting and improving upon this guide to a Barbados family vacation.
+We have immensely enjoyed the island for its unique character and culture, incredible beaches, caves and gardens, abundance of wildlife and excellent Bajan cuisine.
+We know you and your family will love it too!

 1. Barbados Wildlife Reserve

-We liked it so much that we went twice!
-Barbados Wildlife Reserve allows kids to enjoy a close up encounter with some of the island’s native wildlife including green monkeys, turtles, iguanas and tortoises.
 The best time to visit is around the 2pm feeding when the monkeys come down from the treetops.
-Be sure to take the short little stroll up the path to the Signal Station, for beautiful views of Bathsheba on the east coast.
-Learn more about the Barbados Wildlife Reserve on the Barbados.org website.
+Be sure to take the short little stroll up the path to the Signal Station for beautiful views of Bathsheba on the east coast.

 2. Swimming with Sea Turtles